Why Any Distribution-Free Lower-Bound Estimator for Mutual Information Can’t Beat log N

 1. Background & Motivation

-Mutual information (MI) plays a central role in information theory, communication theory and modern representation learning.
-Recent advances in neural networks, and the easier handling of variational results for practical application led to a rejuvenation of old representations of Kullback-Leibler divergence, i.e., the Donsker-Varadhan based lower bound, which was investigated in MINE.
-Also other lower bounds for mutual information got renewed interest such as the Nguyien-Wainwright-Jordan lower bound.
-Or the more recent noise-contrastive method, the InfoNCE.
+Also other lower bounds for mutual information got renewed interest such as the Nguyien-Wainwright-Jordan (NWJ) lower bound 2, and the more recent noise-contrastive method, the InfoNCE 3.
 In representation learning, these estimators can be used to learn from maximizing feature information in data.
-In communication theory, these estimators can be used to learn for example optimal encoding.
-I refer to the overview paper by Poole et al for a comprehensive overview.
+In communication theory, these estimators can be used to learn, for example, optimal encoding 4.
+I refer to the overview paper by Poole et al. 5 for a comprehensive overview.

 All these recent bounds rely on lower bounds of mutual information estimated from finite samples.
-Formally, given a sample of size $N$, the algorithm computes a bound $\widehat I_{\mathrm{LB}} \le I(X;Y)$, hoping that it gets close to the true value, be approximating from below.
+Formally, given a sample of size N, the algorithm computes a bound ˆILBI(X;Y), hoping that it gets close to the true value, by approximating from below.

 2. Intuition — (Hidden Spikes in Data)